HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

        ![vdom3](images/vdom3.png)

+---

 18. ### What is the difference between Shadow DOM and Virtual DOM?

     The _Shadow DOM_ is a browser technology designed primarily for scoping variables and CSS in _web components_.
 The _Virtual DOM_ is a concept implemented by libraries in JavaScript on top of browser APIs.

+---

 19. ### What is React Fiber?

     Fiber is the new _reconciliation_ engine or reimplementation of core algorithm in React v16.
 The goal of React Fiber is to increase its suitability for areas like animation, layout, gestures, ability to pause, abort, or reuse work and assign priority to different types of updates; and new concurrency primitives.

+---

 20. ### What is the main goal of React Fiber?

     The goal of _React Fiber_ is to increase its suitability for areas like animation, layout, and gestures.
-Its headline feature is **incremental rendering**: the ability to split rendering work into chunks and spread it out over multiple frames.
+Its headline feature ==is **incremental rendering**:== the ability to split rendering work into chunks and spread it out over multiple frames.

     _from documentation_